Finding Files from the Command Line

 find is very powerful but it’s power quickly brings with it some complexity, as a result the classic mdfind command is probably better for more novice command line users.

-Searching the Command Line with mdfind
+Searching for Files at the Command Line with mdfind

 mdfind is Spotlight’s terminal interface, meaning it won’t work if Spotlight itself is disabled, not functioning for another reason, or rebuilding it’s index.
 Assuming Spotlight is working as intended though, mdfind is very fast, efficient, and a bit more user friendly.

 At it’s most basic level, mdfind is used as follows: